slint-ui/slint/README.md

 SixtyFPS is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
 We support multiple programming languages, such as
 Rust, C++, and JavaScript.

-*Note: SixtyFPS is still in the **early development stage**.
-Some APIs may change as we are still in the midst of developing our key features.
-Consequently this code is not yet ready for use in production.*

 Our design goals are:

  - **Lightweight**: Fit into a few hundred kilobytes of RAM and require little processing power.